Course Reserves Policy

 - All materials placed on course reserve will be at the initiative of University of Houston Instructors for non-commercial, educational use by students.

-- Whenever possible, materials to be used for reserve will be those purchased or licensed by the Libraries.
+- Whenever possible, materials to be used for course reserve will be those purchased or licensed by the Libraries.
 Materials not owned by the libraries will be RUSH ordered, but timely acquisition cannot be guaranteed.

 - The instructor must complete a Reserves Request Form in its entirety.
 Please list full and accurate information in order to avoid delays.
 Requests submitted without a full citation may be returned to the instructor without being processed.

-- The Reserves Department has three peak times during every semester which include the first 3 weeks, mid-terms, and finals.
+- The reserves department has three peak times during every semester which include the first 3 weeks, mid-terms, and finals.
 Processing of requests may take up to 3 weeks during these times.

 - During off-peak times, instructors should plan on at least 3-5 days from the date requests are received before items will be available.